 We may pursue acquisition opportunities in any geographic region and in any business industry or sector.
 Except for the limitations that a target business have a fair market value of at least 80% of the value of the trust account (less any deferred underwriting commissions and taxes payable on interest earned) and that we are not permitted to effectuate our initial business combination with another blank check company or similar company with nominal operations, we will have virtually unrestricted flexibility in identifying and selecting a prospective acquisition candidate.
-Because we have not yet identified or approached any specific target business with respect to our initial business combination, there is no basis to evaluate the possible merits or risks of any particular target business's operations, results of operations, cash flows, liquidity, financial condition or prospects.
+While we have signed of a letter of intent for a potential business combination with Scilex, your basis to evaluate the possible merits or risks of Scilex's business's operations, results of operations, cash flows, liquidity, financial condition or prospects may be limited.
+Because we have not yet identified or approached any other specific target business with respect to our initial business combination, there is no basis to evaluate the possible merits or risks of any other particular target business's operations, results of operations, cash flows, liquidity, financial condition or prospects.
 To the extent we consummate our initial business combination, we may be affected by numerous risks inherent in the business operations with which we combine.
 For example, if we combine with a financially unstable business or an entity lacking an established record of sales or earnings, we may be affected by the risks inherent in the business and operations of a financially unstable or a development stage entity.
 Although our officers and directors will endeavor to evaluate the risks inherent in a particular target business, we may not properly ascertain or assess all of the significant risk factors or that we will have adequate time to complete due diligence.
 Furthermore, some of these risks may be outside of our control and leave us with no ability to control or reduce the chances that those risks will adversely impact a target business.
-An investment in our units may not ultimately prove to be more favorable to investors than a direct investment, if such opportunity were available, in an acquisition target.
+An investment